mhausenblas/howtoq.help/index.md

         allowfullscreen>
 </iframe>

+## Basics
-So let's start with the basics.
+Let's start with the basics.
 What is Amazon Q?
 It's a generative AI (GenAI) assistant with specialized capabilities for software developers, business intelligence analysts, contact center employees, supply chain analysts, and really anyone building with AWS.
 It can help you to get insights on your data and accelerate your tasks, be that developing software or analyzing data.
 You can also benefit from Amazon Q's advanced capabilities to build agentic workflows.

 There are two products available currently under the Q brand:

 - Amazon Q **Developer**: Is the most capable generative AI-powered assistant for